Excerpt from the government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice Deborah Austin.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-The Corporation of the Village of Point Edward was found guilty of violating section 25, subsection 2(h) of the OHSA which states,
+The Corporation of the Village of Point Edward was found guilty of a contravention of section 25, subsection 2(h) of the Ontario Occupational Health and Safety Act (OHSA) which states,

 “The employer shall take every precaution reasonable in the circumstances for the protection of the worker.”